 In talking about Gretna and Gretna Green, it is easy to overlook the fact that there is rather more to them than just their focus on marriage.
 Gretna's football club has become increasingly famous in recent years, both through its exploits on the field, and as a model of community involvement.
 Meanwhile, on the shopping front the Gretna Gateway Outlet Village provides a major attraction in its own right.

-And anywhere else, the WWI development of Gretna to serve what was the world's largest munitions factory would deserve a more in depth look.
+And anywhere else, the WWI development of Gretna to serve what was the world's largest munitions factory would deserve a more in-depth look.
 On the north shore of the Solway a workforce of 30,000 people produced vast quantities of cordite, or devil's porridge.
-And on an equally sombre note, on 22 May 1915 Gretna became the location of Britain's worst ever rail disaster, when a troop train taking troops of the Royal Scots to fight in Gallipoli ran into a stationary local train.
+On an equally sombre note, on 22 May 1915 Gretna became the location of Britain's worst ever rail disaster, when a troop train taking troops of the Royal Scots to fight in Gallipoli ran into a stationary local train.
 The wreckage of the two trains was then hit by a northbound express.
-At least 227 people were killed and a further 246 injured in the Quintinshill disaster.
+At least 226 people were killed and a further 246 injured in the Quintinshill disaster.